infotel4iarc/CanReg5-RestAPI/readme.md

 - TODO

 ## Bulk import
-Imported file will be stored at `target/upload` by default, this can be changed with `bulkUploadDir` in `application.properties`
+This will import the selected file to the holding database of the current connected user.
+Imported file will be stored at `target/upload` by default, this can be changed with `bulkUploadDir` in properties.
+Report will be stored by default at `${user.home}/.CanRegAPI/report`, this can be changed with `bulkReportDir` in properties.

-If bulkUploadDirDeleteOnStartup is set to true in properties, the directory's content will be deleted on start up.
+If `bulkUploadDirDeleteOnStartup` is set to true in properties, directories content will be deleted on start up.

+More details in section [import the data in a holding database](#import-the-data-in-a-holding-database)
+#### Import file
 - POST /bulk/import/{dataType}/{encodingName}/{separatorName}/{behaviour}/{writeOrTest}
   - input data
     - csvFile: multipart/form-data